pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 $ terraform import aws_emr_cluster.cluster j-123456ABCDEF
 ```

-Since the API does not return the actual values for Kerberos configurations, environments with those Terraform configurations will need to use the [`lifecycle` configuration block `ignore_changes` argument](/docs/configuration/resources.html#ignore_changes) available to all Terraform resources to prevent perpetual differences, e.g.
+Since the API does not return the actual values for Kerberos configurations, environments with those this provider configurations will need to use the [`lifecycle` configuration block `ignore_changes` argument](/docs/configuration/resources.html#ignore_changes) available to all this provider resources to prevent perpetual differences, e.g.

 ```hcl
 resource "aws_emr_cluster" "example" {